lupyuen/bl602-simulator/bl602-script/README.md

 }
 ```

-Compiles to the Abstract Syntax Tree (AST) below.
-We shall walk through the AST and transcode it to uLisp.
+To the Abstract Syntax Tree (AST) below.
+Then we walk the AST nodes and transcode them to uLisp.

 ```text
 AST {